The Arms of Krupp

 The Arms of Krupp (1968) is William Manchester's history of the Krupp family, which owned a dominant armaments manufacturing company based in Essen, Germany.

 Synopsis

 The book presents readable and often humorous descriptions of the Krupp family and its businesses from the Thirty Years' War to the Kaisers, the Weimar Republic, the Nazis, the American occupation, and finally the Bonn government.

-The book describes how the family and its business received generally favorable treatment from the government, culminating in a special law Lex Krupp.
-Manchester's book describes family members in detail from the first Krupp (circa 1500) "a shrewd chandler with a keen eye for the main chance," through the family's incarnation by the sixth generation as "Essen's uncrowned kings," to the powerful weapons company that armed Germany for three major wars, and finally the dissolution of the business.
-Manchester biases his story; he describes every member as having some unfortunate trait, and all as somewhat malevolent.
+Manchester's book describes family members in detail, from the first Krupp (circa 1500) "a shrewd chandler with a keen eye for the main chance," through the family's incarnation by the sixth generation as "Essen's uncrowned kings," to the powerful weapons company that armed Germany for three major wars, and finally the dissolution of the business.
+In Manchester's retelling, he describes every member as having some unfortunate trait, and all as somewhat malevolent.

+The book describes how the family and its business received generally favorable treatment from the government, such as a personal decree by Adolf Hitler in 1943, the "Lex Krupp", which granted Alfried Krupp sole ownership of the company Fried.
+Krupp AG.